Finding the best AI carousel generator in 2026 is not just about picking a tool that can split text into slides.

 An AI carousel generator is a tool that uses artificial intelligence to help you create multi-slide social media posts for platforms like LinkedIn and Instagram.

 In a basic version, an AI carousel tool may take a topic and turn it into several slides.
-More advanced tools can help with the full creative workflow: analyzing an input, finding an angle, writing a hook, organizing the slides, creating draft copy, choosing a visual style, and preparing a carousel draft you can refine.
+More advanced tools can help with the full creative workflow: analyzing an input, finding an angle, writing a hook, organizing the slides, creating slide copy, choosing a visual style, and preparing a ready carousel you can refine.

 That distinction matters.